 - Excellent warranty.

 - Doesn’t have online connectivity;

 - The fan is not overpowering.

 Diamondback Fitness 910SR Summary

-Although it doesn’t have online capabilities, it’s still an excellent trainer, with construction and range of features similar to commercial models.
+Although it doesn’t have online capabilities, it’s still an excellent trainer with construction and a range of features similar to commercial models.
 In all, it’s a recumbent bike that offers superb value for the price.

 I hope you found this article helpful and informative.
 If you have anything that you’d like to share or any opinions about my website, please do speak up.
 I look forward to your comments, questions, and the sharing of ideas.